Food Justice Community Action Plan

 But food security only exists when everyone has regular access to enough food to meet their needs.

-The County has developed a Food Justice Community Action Plan to increase food security throughout the region.
+In June 2024, the San Diego County Board of Supervisors (Board) directed the development of a Food Justice Community Action Plan (FJCAP) to identify actions the County could take in the near-term to improve food access and reduce food insecurity, as well as increase collaboration between the County and the community.
 While not comprehensive, the action plan integrates community ideas into a next steps-guide to bolster momentum for collaborative change to improve food access and reduce food insecurity in the region.

-Five key themes were explored through outreach and engagement:
+Five key themes were explored through outreach and engagement in summer 2024 and frame the FJCAP:

 Community roundtables were held throughout the region in August and September 2024 and online input was collected through October 7th.
 Additionally, the County held a workshop and tabling activity at the 4th Annual Gathering for Food Vision 2030 on October 17th.